duncanthrax/scream/README.md

 Setting up default speaker configuration (optional)
 -------------------------------------------------------------
-Thanks to the great work of @martinellimarco , if your target system has a multichannel speaker setup, you can extend that to Windows as well.
+Thanks to the great work of @martinellimarco, if your target system has a multichannel speaker setup, you can extend that to Windows as well.
 Use the "Configure" wizard of the sound device driver dialog, as shown below.
 Please note that this is just a